THE DARLINGTON TOWN MISSION

 Sue Case Missioner

-One of the things that we have been able to offer a small group of about 12 friends is the Friends Forum which takes place fortnightly on a Wednesday at Park Place Community Centre.
-Thanks to the commitment of a regular volunteer helper and 3 regular volunteer drivers, also the availability of the Community Centre on a regular basis, has enabled Friends Forum to go from strength to strength.
+Friends Forum which takes place fortnightly on a Wednesday at Park Place Community Centre.
+Thanks to the commitment of a regular volunteer helper and 4 regular volunteer drivers, the availability of the Community Centre each fortnight, Friends Forum has been able to go from strength to strength.

 “It is lovely to have company, to be able to see and chat to people.”

 “We’ve made new friends and look forward to seeing them each fortnight to catch up with what they have been doing.”

 “It is easy when you are on your own to stay in and not go out but the Mission taking me out gives me the motivation to go out and mix with others.
 I really appreciate all the Mission does for me.
 They make such a difference to my life.”
 Pat